-Regional trading agreements refer to a treaty that is signed by two or more countries to encourage free movement of goods and services across the borders of its members.
+Regional trading agreements refer to a treaty that is signed by two or more countries to encourage the free movement of goods and services across the borders of its members.
 The agreement comes with internal rules that member countries follow among themselves.
 When dealing with non-member countries, there are external rules in place that the members adhere to.

 Quotas, tariffs, and other forms of trade barriers restrict the transport of manufactured goods and services.
 Regional trading agreements help reduce or remove the barriers to trade.

 Regional trading agreements vary depending on the level of commitment and the arrangement among the member countries.

 The preferential trading agreement requires the lowest level of commitment to reducing trade barriers, though member countries do not eliminate the barriers among themselves.
 Also, preferential trade areas do not share common external trade barriers.

 In a free trade agreement, all trade barriers among members are eliminated, which means that they can freely move goods and services among themselves.
 When it comes to dealing with non-members, the trade policies of each member still take effect.

 3. Customs Union

 Member countries of a customs union remove trade barriers among themselves and adopt common external trade barriers.

 4. Common Market

 A common market is a type of trading agreement wherein members remove internal trade barriers, adopt common policies when it comes to dealing with non-members, and allow members to move resources among themselves freely.